Denny-Lin/DDK_file_system/README.md

 ## Before we start, we should learn something
 * http://linux.vbird.org/linux_basic/0230filesystem.php
-* First, we need to know that a computer do not has eyes and has to use wires or something following a sequence of steps to read or write files.
+* First, we know that a computer do not has eyes and has to use wires or something following a sequence of steps to read or write files.
 * If we do not know the address of a file, we need to find it from 0x0 to 0x..N and see whether this address stored the file we wanted.
 * So we should give this file a specific address and number.
 * An address matching a wire can just take a constant time "O(1)" to get that address, but we do not have such this kind of disk.